-23.9 With a view to ensuring optimum utilisation of equipment, necessary skilled manpower should be sanctioned expeditiously with the sanction of equipment as a matter of routine, so that necessary skilled manpower could be available when the equipment is delivered at the site.
-Logbooks of the equipment should be maintained right from the date of delivery so as to ensure that there is no delay in the installation of the equipment and there optimum utilisation thereafter.
+23.9 With a view to ensuring optimum utilisation of equipment, necessary skilled manpower should be sanctioned expeditiously with the sanction of equipment as a matter of routine, so that the skilled manpower could be available when the equipment is delivered at the site.
+Logbook(s) of the equipment should be maintained right from the date of delivery so as to ensure that there is no delay in the installation of the equipment and its optimum utilisation thereafter.